When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Hygiene First

-2. Remove the Blockage
+2. Engage the Blockage

-3. Test and Flush
+4. Test and Flush

-What Size Snake is Needed for a Toilet?
+What Size Snake Is Needed for a Toilet?

 How to Snake a Toilet With a Hanger